xiaoxianyu-office/mm/Skills/Targeters.md

 Target Filters
 --------------

-Target Filters allow you to filter out certain targets, and make targeters a lot more flexible.
+Target Filters allow you to filter out certain targets, and makes targeters a lot more flexible.

 They are used with two options (available on ANY entity-targeter):

 -   ignore=X
 -   target=X

 For example, to make a targeter that will ignore any players or non-hostile mobs, you'd use this:

     damage{a=20} @EntitiesInRadius{r=10;ignore=players,animals}